March 3, 2019

 Footprint

-The control structure sits on the main near the field edge in the the filter strip.
-Typical distribution lines run 5oo to 1,000 feet.
+The control structure is installed on the main near the field edge in the the filter strip.
+The below ground distribution line runs 500 to 1,000 feet.

 Performance